JGRennison/git-extract-files/README.md

 * -r, --remove *rev*
   Remove commits reachable from 'rev'.
   This may be used more than once.
+* -f, --fixup *rev*
+  Apply commit 'rev' as a fixup (if it has one parent).
+  This may be used more than once.
 * -n, --no-prune
   Don't prune empty commits which leave the tree untouched, this keeps all commits in the input.
 * -c, --keep-committer